mparke/linkedlist.js/README.md

 ### LinkedList

-A JavaScript Linked List implementation.
+A JavaScript Implementation of a Doubly Linked List.

 ##### ListNode(id, data)
 - id(id)      get or set the id